NetLogo/GIS-Extension/README.md

 ### Credits

 The primary developer of the GIS extension was Eric Russell.

+Significant updates, features, and fixes were added by James Hovet in 2020 and 2021.

 The GIS extension makes use of several open-source software libraries.
 For copyright and license information on those, see the